kimdoanh89/doanhluong.me/_posts/2020-07-16-NetBox-APIs.markdown

 # 2. Installation
 ## 2.1.
 Setup Development Environment

-In this post, I use a local Windows 10 workstation and an Ubuntu 20.04 virtual machine that will install NetBox-docker.
+In this post, we use a local Windows 10 workstation and an Ubuntu 20.04 virtual machine that will install NetBox-docker.
 This VM has a NAT IP address of `192.168.100.147`.